biolab/orange3/doc/visual-programming/source/widgets/unsupervised/tsne.md

 ![](images/tSNE-stamped.png)

 1. [Parameters](https://opentsne.readthedocs.io/en/latest/parameters.html) for plot optimization:
    - measure of [perplexity](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
-It can be thought of as the balance between preserving the global and the local structure of the data.
+Roughly speaking, it can be interpreted as the number of nearest neighbors to distances will be preserved from each point.
+Using smaller values can reveal small, local clusters, while using large values tends to reveal the broader, global relationships between data points.
-   - *Preserve global structure*: using tricks for preserving global structure.
+   - *Preserve global structure*: this option will combine two different perplexity values (50 and 500) to try preserve both the local and global structure.
-   - *Exaggeration*: parameter which increases the attractive forces between points and allows points to move around more freely, finding their nearest neighbors more easily.
+   - *Exaggeration*: this parameter increases the attractive forces between points, and can directly be used to control the compactness of clusters.
+Increasing exaggeration may also better highlight the global structure of the data. t-SNE with exaggeration set to 4 is roughly equal to UMAP.
-   - *PCA components*: number of PCA components to consider for initial embedding.
+   - *PCA components*: in Orange, we always run t-SNE on the principal components of the input data.
+This parameter controls the number of principal components to use when calculating distances between data points.
-   - *Normalize data*: the values are replaced with standardized values by subtracting the average value and dividing by the standard deviation.
+   - *Normalize data*: We can apply standardization before running PCA.
+Standardization normalizes each column by subtracting the column mean and dividing by the standard deviation.
    - Press Start to (re-)run the optimization.
 2. Set the color of the displayed points.
 Set shape, size and label to differentiate between points.
 If *Label only selection and subset* is ticked, only selected and/or highlighted points will be labelled.
 3. Set symbol size and opacity for all data points.
 Set jittering to randomly disperse data points.